How to hack G2: Get your first 20 reviews as B2B SaaS

 Backstory - why we turned to G2

-I have founded the B2B SaaS company - a webinar platform to create engaging webinars in 60 seconds. 👇
+I have founded the B2B SaaS company Univid - a webinar platform to create engaging webinars in 60 seconds. 👇

 We had built a great product with happy users, and a solid social proof section on our own website with quotes.
 But we needed more top-of-the-funnel exposure to get the word out there, and reach outside of Sweden and the Nordics, where we have our primary customer base.